 Parents who Care for Adult Children Have Their Own Care Needs

 - Even among adult children who do not live with their parents, a significant number still rely on them for caregiving needs.
-Oftentimes parents must balance caring for their adult children with their work responsibilities.
+Oftentimes parents must balance caring for their adult children, as well as their own elderly parents, with their work responsibilities.
 Balancing both roles can be challenging.

 - Caring for adult children can also take a financial toll on parents.
-Forty-five percent of parents still provide financial support for at least one adult child.
-Among these parents, the average monthly expense to provide this support was $1,400.
+Approximately 50% of parents still provide financial support for at least one adult child; among these parents, the average monthly expense to provide this support was $1,500.

 - The challenges posed by caring for adult children, especially without needed support, are not only financial.
-Forty-eight percent of older caregivers reported feeling stressed or overwhelmed by their caregiving duties and twenty-six percent have stated that their own health has been negatively affected.
+50% of older caregivers reported feeling stressed or overwhelmed by their caregiving duties and 37% have stated that their own physical health has been negatively affected.

 - Studies have shown that when a family member has serious health concerns, it affects the mental health and well-being of the immediate surrounding family members.
 Parents with older children, who have serious health conditions, reported a higher feeling of psychological distress than parents with younger children.